Mt 16:13 Now when Jesus came into the district of Caesarea Philippi, He asked His disciples, “Who do men say that the Son of Man is?”

 When God changed a person’s name and gave them a new name, the purpose was to establish a new identity.
 God changed Abram’s name to Abraham "father of multitude" Gn (17:5) and his wife’s name from Sarai to Sarah “mother of nations”.
 Gn (17:15) God changed Jacob’s name to Israel “having power with God”.
 Gn (32:28) The Apostle Paul, whose name was Saul, his name was changed in the Scriptures however there was no direct communication from God in changing Saul's name to Paul.
 Acts (13:9) But Jesus changed Simon’s name to Peter "rock".
 Why did Jesus occasionally call Peter “Simon” after He had changed His name to Peter?
 Simon sometimes acted like his old self instead of the rock God called him to be.
 The same is true for Jacob.
 God continued to call him Jacob to remind him of his past and to remind him to depend on God’s strength.

 Why did God choose new names for some people?
 The Bible doesn't’ give us God's reasons why He changes names, but it's not hard to see that their future was going to be changed.
-The new name was a way to let Abraham, Sarah, Israel, Peter, and Paul that they were in God's plan and also to assure them that God’s plan would be fulfilled in them.
+The new name was a way to let Abraham, Sarah, Israel, Peter, and Paul know that they were in God's plan and also to assure them that God’s plan would be fulfilled in them.
 In the Book of Revelation, Saint John is told about those who conquer are given a new names.

 Rev 2:17 He who has an ear, let him hear what the Spirit says to the churches.
 To him who conquers I will give some of the hidden manna, and I will give him a white stone, with a new name written on the stone which no one knows except him who receives it.’

 If we consider ourselves as God's children, and loved by God, we would expect God to teach us the truth.
 In fact Jesus said to Pilate, "you say I am a King.
 For this I was born and for this I came into the world, to testify to the truth".
 Jn (18:37) Jesus even said that He would send us the Counselor, also called the Spirit of truth that proceeds from the Father.
 Jn (15:26) "When the Spirit of truth comes, He will guide you into all truth."
 Jn (16:7) But the reality is this, men do not agree on religious theology.
 Even among Christians there are countless doctrines of faith.
-So many beliefs, and yet people feel so secure in their beliefs.
-Many feel they know the Lord and thus they are lead by the Holy Spirit.
-But how can this be?
-The many religious people who say they know the Lord and are being lead by God's Spirit, yet they have different facts about matters of faith.
-For example some Christians do not believe in Holy Trinity.
-(Three Persons in One God.)
-Many do not believe that Mary the Mother of Jesus remained a Virgin, but rather gave birth to other Children.
-And we who are Catholics believe Jesus changed the bread to His Body and the wine to His Blood at the Last Supper, but Protestants believe Jesus was speaking symbolically.
-Actually religious people can differ greatly on many declarations of faith and call themselves Christians.
-And with all this confusion in the facts, men are unconcerned that there is no unity.
-Why no concern about unity, because each person believes the other person is in error and are deceived.
-But Jesus defines those who are deceived.

 Lk 10:21 At that very moment Jesus rejoiced (in) the Holy Spirit and said, “I give You praise, Father, Lord of heaven and earth, for although You have hidden these things from the wise and the learned You have revealed them to the childlike.
 Yes, Father, such has been Your gracious will.

 Who are the childlike?
 Again many answers can come from the many Christians who proclaim they follow Jesus.
 In fact those who preach their doctrine would consider themselves as childlike because of their certainty of their beliefs.
 Even though Jesus does not give a definition of "childlike", a possible definition could be: "childlike" is person who has a child's trust that God would reveal the truth to them.
 In the same way a child loves and trusts its parents to lead them, the "childlike" loves and trusts the Lord to lead them.
 "Childlike" person would be the complete opposite of a person who follows their own emotions.
-And following our emotions or thought can be called the deadly sin of arrogance.
+And following our emotions or thoughts can be called the deadly sin of arrogance.

 Who are the wise?
 Even though Jesus does not give a definition of wise, the Book of Proverbs does.
 Proverbs 3:7 warns us not to be wise in our own eyes.
 It is our "eye" that represents our emotions.
 For example, "pleasing to the eye" is an expression used when Eve saw the fruit.
 Gn (3:6) Seeing the fruit and recognizing it as pleasing is an emotion.